Kirkland Intensive Inpatient Program

-Lakeside-Milam is committed to offering effective and affordable treatment for adults and adolescents.
+Lakeside-Milam is committed to offering effective and affordable treatment for adults.
 Our free initial assessment lets you know the total treatment costs up-front.
 Follow-up care is arranged, and our services are covered by most major insurance carriers.

 Addiction is the problem.
 For many, residential treatment is the answer.
 You can be part of the solution.